lupus-magnus/iboox/README.md

 - Mongoose
 - MongoDB
 - JavaScript
+- Handlebars
 - HTML
 - CSS

 ### 🎯 Endpoints:

 - [x] GET /books - List all books available.
 - [x] POST /books - Share a new book with our community.
 - [x] GET /books/:id - Get the details from a single book.
 - [x] POST /request - Send a formal book request.
 It must contain the client name, email and the list of books that he/she wants.
+(After that, you will receive an awesome email marketing!
+Check it out!)

 #### 🔥 The Extra Mile: